-To be completed by Australian le supervised legal practice and ar
+TO BE COMPLETED BY AUSTRALIA CONDITION 2 FROM THEIR PRACT HAVE COMPLETED THE REQUIRED PERIOD OF SUPERVISED LEGAL PRACTICE AND ARE ENTITLED TO REMOVE

 1. APPLICANT DETAILS

 Surname: First name:

 Other names: Law Society number:

+2. STATUTORY DECLAR ATION

-2. STATUTORY DECLARATION IS REFERENCE THE RELEVANT LEGISL DATHS ACT 1900, NSW, EIGHTH SC MADE IN NSW PURSUANT TI ATION IT IS BEING DECLARE BEING DECLARED IN ANOTHER AUSTRALIAN STATE OR TERRITORY, PLEASE AMEND TO
+THIS STATUTORY DECLARATION IS REFERENCE THE RELEVANT LEGIS OATHS ACT 1900, NSW, EIGHTH S LATION IT IS BEING DECLARED F OATHS ACT 1900.
+IF BEING DECLARED IN ANOTHER AUSTRALIAN STATE OR TERRITORY, PLEASE AMEND TO PURSUANT TO.

-I Full name:
+Full name:

 of, Address:

-legal practice in accorda Articles of clerkship or ot oner. ertificate was granted on (Dally): I training to qualify for admine with section 49 of the Lallerwise to qualify for admine with section 49 of the Lallerwise to qualify for adminence with section 49 of the Laller ission and have complet egal Profession Uniforn ssion and have completo ed 18 months of supervised
+do solemnly and sincerely declar re that:

+1. I am an Australian legal pract itioner.

+2. My first Australian practising g certificate was granted on (D D/MM/YYYY):

+3. I have completed (select one only):

+ssion and have completed 24 months of 49 of the Legal Profession Uniform Law (NSW)

+sion and have completed 18 months of supervised gal Profession Uniform Law (NSW)

+4. I have engaged in supervised l legal practice as follows;

 Employer/Firm:

 From: To: Supervisor:

 Employer/Firm:

-From: To: Supervisor:
+From: То: Supervisor:

 Employer/Firm:

 From: To: Supervisor:

-5. The period/s of supervised lega On a full time basis On a part time basis, or in I practice was undertaken (s part time hours below)
+5. The period/s of supervised leg gal practice was undertaken (s elect one only):

+On a full time basis

+On a part time basis, or included a period that was nar t time (please specify part time hours below)

-6. The supervisor/s named above held an Australian practising certificate, authorising the holder to supervise legal practice by others, at all times during the period of supervision and annexed to this Statutory Declaration is a letter signed by the supervisor/s verifying the contents of this Statutory Declaration.
+6. The supervisor(s) named above held an Australian practising certificate, authorising the holder to supervise legal practice by others, at all times during the period of supervision.

-TORY DECLARATION (CONTINUED) is solemn declaration conscientiously believing the e same to be true, a nd by virtue of the provisions of the Oaths Act 1900 .

-Declared at Location: in New South Wales,

-Signed: Dated (DD/MM/YYYY):

-Before Me:

-Witness signature: Dated (DD/MM/YYYY):

-3. WITNE SS DETAILS

-Witness's f ull name:

-named authorised witness, a ication to be an authorised witness eg, Solicitor, Ju istice of the Peace [Print J.P. registration number, if applicable], other - please specify)

-certify the fo llowing matters concerning the making of this Stat cutory Declaration b by the person who made it (please tick the appropriate boxes):

-Isaw t he face of the person OR I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.

-AND

-I have known the person for at least 12 months OR I have not known the person for at least 12 months, but I have confirmed the person's identity using an identification document and the document I relied on was:

-Describe ider ntification document relied on:
+2. STATUTORY DECLARATION (CONTINUED) and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Oaths Act 1900.
+Declared at Location: in New South Wales, Dated (DD/MM/YYYY): Signed: Before Me: Dated (DD/MM/YYYY): Witness signature: 3.
+WITNESS DETAILS Witness's full name: CERTIFICATE UNDER SECTION 34(1)(C) OATHS ACT 1900 I, the above-named authorised witness, a (Insert qualification to be an authorised witness eg, Solicitor, Justice of the Peace [Print J.P. registration number, if applicable], other - please specify) certify the following matters concerning the making of this Statutory Declaration by the person who made it (please tick the appropriate boxes): I saw the face of the person OR I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.
+AND I have known the person for at least 12 months OR I have not known the person for at least 12 months, but I have confirmed the person's identity using an identification document and the document I relied on was: Describe identification document relied on:

-Signed: Dated (DD/MM/YYYY):
+Dated (DD/MM/YYYY):